scloud by Florian Salzmann

 App Security

-If a new app is installed by the user, it is immediately scanned and classified as trustworthy or not.
-If an app is classified as malicious, it is not in any quarantine or blockade.
-A blockage only applies to payloads or dangerous websites.
+When the user installs a new app, it gets scanned right away and classified as trustworthy or not.
+If an app is classified as malicious, it is not quarantined or blocked.
+A block only happens with payloads or dangerous websites.

 Defender risk notification